-At December 31, 2022, contracted revenue that will be recognized as completion on the projects progresses, referred to as Sales Order Backlog was \$27.7 million (December 31, 2021 - \$43.0 million).
+At December 31, 2023, contracted revenue that will be recognized as completion on the projects progresses ("Sales Order Backlog") was \$36.0 million (December 31, 2022 - \$27.7 million).
 Sales Order Backlog has been adjusted for individually immaterial changes on announced projects for contractual change orders and foreign exchange movements.
-Revenue from contracts included in Sales Order Backlog is typically recognized over nine to 18 months from when the contract is secured.
-The Sales Order Backlog does not include the \$8.3 million contract announced in 2019, noted above, given the significant delay in the project proceeding and the contract amendments that will be required.
+Revenue from contracts included in Sales Order Backlog is typically recognized over nine to 24 months from when the contract is secured.
 Furthermore, the Sales Order Backlog does not include Airdep's contracts given the contracts are typically smaller in value and are delivered over a significantly shorter period of time.